Find Affordable College Courses

 $15,439 Average Tuition & Fees

-With a ranking of #9, Nebraska Methodist College of Nursing & Allied Health did quite well on this year’s best value schools for health and medical administrative services students.
-Located in the city of Omaha, Nebraska Methodist College is a private not-for-profit college with a small student population.
+Nebraska Methodist College of Nursing & Allied Health did quite well in this year’s ranking of the best value schools for health and medical administrative services students.
+It came in at #9 on the list.
+Located in the city of Omaha, Nebraska Methodist College is a private not-for-profit school with a small student population.

 Best Value Health & Medical Administrative Services Colleges in the Plains States Region